Iagrah99/pawfect-events/README.md

 - **Supertest**: For testing HTTP requests and API endpoints.

 ## API Integrations
-- **The Dog API**: Provides random dog images for event pages or user profiles to give the app a fun and personalized touch.
+- **The Dog API**: Provides random dog images for event pages to give the app a fun and personalised touch.
 - **ImgBB API**: Allows users and event organisers to upload and store their images for their events or profiles via a permanent web address.

 ## Installation & Setup